 So what to do?
 I had the remainder of an office lease, some used furniture, a great partner and three young interns.
 We’d discovered and gotten good results from following Extreme Programming practices, a lightweight methodology and precursor of what’s come to be known as agile software development.
 Atomic Object rose from the ashes of Deltamode and my team’s desire to keep finding better ways to develop software.

 What I didn’t have was any practical business experience or educational background.
 That made starting a company challenging to say the least, but in truth I never really considered the safer and perhaps more rational alternatives (like getting a job).
-Sink or swim is a great way to learn, and I realized I had jumped in the deep end when a month later my wife lost her job of 17 years.
+Sink or swim is a great way to learn, and I realized I had jumped in the deep end when a month after we started Atomic, my wife lost her job of 17 years.
 I’ve learned a lot about business and creating a company from scratch since the summer of 2001.
 I made lots of mistakes and wasted a lot of time, but I never screwed up enough to go out of business.
-Now, ten years later, we’re a highly-respected software design and development company with a national client base.
-We employ 27 smart, creative, caring and committed people, our annual revenue was over $4M in 2010 and we served just shy of 50 clients.